 That recipe has evolved over time, and I now present to you a light, herb-infused dry shampoo that soaks up oil and refreshes your locks without the use of chemicals.
 The key ingredients are arrowroot powder and kaolin clay, both of which absorb excess oil and can easily be brushed out of the hair so you don't end up with a dusty look.

-Herbs like nettle, lavender, calendula and rose give the Original blend a light, earthy herbal scent, while Jasmine Green Tea and Rose has a delicate floral vibe.
+Herbs like nettle, lavender, calendula and rose give the blend a light, earthy herbal scent.
 All of the herbs used are nourishing and soothing to the scalp - and help to add a little body to your gorgeous tresses!

 To use, just sprinkle a small amount on the hair (start with just a bit - you can always add a more if needed, and a little goes a long way), and work into tresses with your fingers.
 Let the powder sit for a moment to absorb oil, brush out your hair, and viola; a second chance at life.